Yei River State

-Yei River State was a state in South Sudan that existed between the date of 2 October 2015 upto 22 February 2020.
+Yei River State was a state in South Sudan that existed from 2 October 2015 to 22 February 2020, when it became a part of the state of Central Equatoria.

 Location

-It was located in the Equatoria region and it bordered Maridi and Amadi to the north, Jubek to the northeast, and Imatong to the east.
+The state was located in the Equatoria region and bordered Maridi and Amadi to the north, Jubek to the northeast, and Imatong to the east.
 Yei River State, along with Jubek State and Terekeka State was part of the former state of Central Equatoria.
 The capital and largest city of Yei River State is Yei, South Sudan, with the city having an estimated population of 260,720 in 2014.

 History

 On 2 October 2015, President Salva Kiir issued a decree establishing 28 states in place of the 10 constitutionally established states.
-The decree established the new states largely along ethnic lines.
-A number of opposition parties and civil society groups challenged the constitutionality of the decree.
+The decree established the new states largely along ethnic lines; however, a number of opposition parties and civil society groups challenged the constitutionality of the decree.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
 In November of that year, the South Sudanese parliament empowered President Kiir to create new states.
 David Lokonga Moses was appointed Governor on 24 December 2015.